Color Distortion of Candies in Retail Merchandisers

-In the case of candy, soft candies such as jellies and gummies often become hard, while hard candy will fade and become stale.
-Common LEDs and fluorescent lamps will distort the true colors of candy displays as they are skewed to emphasize yellow and green, and do not display white or red colors accurately.
-However, when candies are illuminated with Promolux display lighting, they reveal their natural bright colors and yummy flavors for a mouth-watering experience everyone loves!
+Regular retail display case lighting distorts the true colors of candy displays.
+Fluorescent lamps and LEDs are skewed to emphasize yellow and green, and do not display white or red colors accurately.
+Candies illuminated with Promolux display lighting reveal their natural bright colors and yummy flavors for a mouth-watering experience everyone loves!

-Promolux lamps have a higher level of filtration and protection through their phosphors and coatings which makes them perfect for using in chocolate and candy displays where heat and light control are crucial.
+Promolux lamps have engineered a higher level of filtration and protection through its phosphors and coatings which makes it perfect for using in chocolate counters and displays where heat and light control are crucial.